-An oil with a viscosity of 5W-30 is preferred for improved fuel economy and year-round protection in your Acura.
-You may use a 10W-30 oil if the temperature in your area never goes below $20^{\circ}$ F ( $-7^{\circ}$ C).
+An oil with a viscosity of 5W-30 is preferred for improved fuel economy and year-round protection in your vehicle.
+You may use a 10W-30 oil if the temperature in your area never goes below 20°F (-7°C).